rmarable/Ec2InstanceMaker/README.md

   * These tools do not create new VPCs, subnets, Internet or NAT gateways, routes, or Transit Gateways.
   * They do not intentionally modify Route53 configurations, change default routes, or otherwise impact or deploy any infrastructure that is not explicitly documented or easily inferred by reviewing the code.

-* **Ec2InstanceMaker creates generic IAM roles, policies, and instance templates that are individualized as much as possible for each instance or instance family.**
+* **Ec2InstanceMaker creates generic IAM roles, policies, and instance templates that are individualized as much as possible for each instance or instance family.
+By default, Ec2InstanceMaker-spawned instances cannot spwan children.**
   * These JSON templates are located in the templates/ subdirectory and contain all required IAM permissions to work with the AWS services listed below:
     * EC2
     * AutoScaling
     * S3
     * SQS
     * SNS
   * If you run into permissions problems building instances or provisioning storage resources, it's usually because of an IAM issue.
-When speaking with your DevOps professionals, it is suggested that you share this template and work with them to customize an appropriate solution for your environment.
+When speaking with your DevOps professionals, the following options are suggested:
+    * Set `--iam_json_policy=ExtendedEc2InstancePolicy.json` to use the included JSON policy document which permits children instances to be spawned.
+    * Work with your DevOps team to construct a custom IAM role that provides appropriate permissions for your environment, then include it by setting `--iam_role=$ROLE_NAME` when invoking `make-instance.py.`  Please refer to the EXAMPLE_USE_CASES document for additional guidance.
-  * DevOps teams should also be aware that granular control over the IAM namespace can be realized by setting `--iam_name_prefix` to a chosen value.
+  * DevOps teams should also be aware that additional granular control over the IAM namespace can be realized by setting `--iam_name_prefix` to a chosen value.
 This makes it eaiser to incorporate Ec2InstanceMaker into environments that perfer to have users assume a set of standard roles to perform tasks in the AWS environment.

 For example:
 ```